lwizchz/BasicEventEngine/README.md

 ## How to use

-This program has only been compiled under Arch Linux and Ubuntu 15.04 and at the moment, no official support will be given to other platforms.
+This program has only been compiled under Arch Linux and Ubuntu 15.10 and at the moment, no official support will be given to other platforms.
-**Note that as of Aug 2015 I am unable to build it under Ubuntu but you may have better luck**

 1. [Intall git-lfs][1] so that you can download the resources for the example.